I was in this surreal situation.

 Knowing that taking inspired action is an integral part of the law of attraction — and feeling very inspired at this point, I asked, “Would you like to sell one?”
 She was hesitant but then said, “Which one?”
 I pointed to a dark one.
 She liked that particular one too — and said no.

 I pointed to another large, beautiful, gunmetal grey coloured one.

 “I don’t know.
 How much do you want?”

 Quick as a flash, Pat jumped in with, “That sounds fair.”

 It was a deal!

-I went and got cash from the ATM while Pat stayed at the table.
+I went and got cash from the ATM while Pat stayed seated at the table.
 I gave Imelda the $200, wrapping the pearl up in my serviette.
-We chatted with the couple for quite a while after this, in a mixture of French and English.
+We chatted with the couple for quite a while after this.
 As we finally left, Pat said, “Don’t scream until you get outside!”